jefskyy/Process-Safety-Decision-Making/README.md

-# :ledger: Applying the EPSRI in your classroom
+# :ledger: Applying the EPSRI in your Classroom and Research

 We encourage you to use the EPSRI to evaluate the ethical reasoning of your students.
 You can either assess your students at one point (cross-sectionally) or across time (longitudinally) to measure changes.